Mattshark89/OpenFlight-VRC/docs/README.md

+!> This documentation is incomplete!
+Help us improve it by contributing to the [OpenFlight Repository](https://github.com/Mattshark89/OpenFlight-VRC/tree/main/docs) or by joining the [OpenFlight Discord](https://discord.gg/XrJsUfwqkf) and letting us know what you want to see here!
 # OpenFlight
 Welcome to the documentation for OpenFlight!
 Read the [Quick Start Guide](QUICKSTART.md) to jump right into using OpenFlight, or read the rest of this page if you want to learn more about OpenFlight itself.
+The public discord for OpenFlight is here: [OpenFlight Discord](https://discord.gg/XrJsUfwqkf)

 ![](https://byob.yarr.is/Mattshark89/OpenFlight-VRC/unique_avatar_count)
 ![](https://byob.yarr.is/Mattshark89/OpenFlight-VRC/total_avatar_count)